googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

     - `counter` contains the settings for counter-based autoscaling:
       - `key` is the name of the counter to use for scaling decisions.
       - `bufferSize` is the size of a buffer of counted items that are available in the Fleet (available capacity).
 Value can be an absolute number or a percentage of desired game server instances.
 An absolute number is calculated from percentage by rounding up.
 Must be bigger than 0.
-      - `minCapacity` is the minimum aggregate Counter total capacity across the fleet.
+      - `minCapacity` is the minimum aggregate Counter available capacity across the fleet.
 If zero, MinCapacity is ignored.
 If non zero, MinCapacity must be smaller than MaxCapacity and bigger than BufferSize.
-      - `maxCapacity` is the maximum aggregate Counter total capacity across the fleet.
+      - `maxCapacity` is the maximum aggregate Counter available capacity across the fleet.
 It must be bigger than both MinCapacity and BufferSize.
   - `list` parameters of the list policy type
     - `list` contains the settings for list-based autoscaling:
       - `key` is the name of the list to use for scaling decisions.
       - `bufferSize` is the size of a buffer based on the List capacity that is available over the current aggregate List length in the Fleet (available capacity).
 It can be specified either as an absolute value or percentage format.
-      - `minCapacity` is the minimum aggregate List total capacity across the fleet.
+      - `minCapacity` is the minimum aggregate List available capacity across the fleet.
 If zero, it is ignored.
 If non zero, it must be smaller than MaxCapacity and bigger than BufferSize.
-      - `maxCapacity` is the maximum aggregate List total capacity across the fleet.
+      - `maxCapacity` is the maximum aggregate List available capacity across the fleet.
 It must be bigger than both MinCapacity and BufferSize.
 Required field.
 - `sync` is autoscaling sync strategy.
 It defines when to run the autoscaling
   - `type` is type of the sync.
 For now only "FixedInterval" is available
   - `fixedInterval` parameters of the fixedInterval sync